 6. It can motivate you to get to the gym!

 7. If you invest in better/more workout clothing, you’ll likely spend more time in your respective excercise destinations.

 8. When we look confident, we feel confident, (ie. When you look good, you feel good).

 9. Clothing influences behavior and attitude.

-Overall, clothing, no matter in what facet, helps dull anxiety, rescinds depression, ignites focus, cultivates ambition, slows anger and attains a calmness.
+Overall, movement, no matter in what facet, helps dull anxiety, rescinds depression, ignites focus, cultivates ambition, slows anger and attains a calmness.
 I’m not saying go out and spend lots of money on new workout clothes.
 Start with what you have.
-But be more intentional about the items you begin to add to your repertoire and what you put on before you go workout.
+But be more intentional about the items you begin to add to your wardrobe and what you put on before you go workout.
 Your workout clothing deserves just as much respect as what you wear to the office.